 Free testing is also still available to anyone with Covid symptoms.
 Anyone with a fever, new continuous cough or loss of / change in taste or smell should isolate straight away and book a test at NHSinform.scot/test-and-protect or by calling 0800 028 2816.

 Download the free Protect Scotland mobile phone app at protect.scot It only takes a few minutes and helps contact tracing to break the chains of transmission quicker.

-Please continue to wear a face mask and follow FACTS after having the Covid-19 vaccination or a negative test result and when attending test centres.
+Please continue to follow Scottish Government guidance on Face Masks after having the Covid-19 vaccination or a negative test result and when attending test centres.